2018 White Jeans Review & Comparison

 I always recommend at least waiting for a good sale (25% off or more) plus, once you learn the brands that fit you best, you can often find good deals on premium denim at stores like TJ Maxx (you can now shop online!), Nordstrom Rack, and Saks Off Fifth.
 Also check thrift stores, if you like the thrill of the hunt.

-My current favorite blue jeans are my AG The Legging styles, but for some reason, I don’t like them so much in the white.
+FYI, these pictures are from last year.
+My comments were as follows: My current favorite blue jeans are my AG The Legging styles, but for some reason, I don’t like them so much in the white.
 While I feel like the cut is flattering, they’re too thin and see-through for my liking.
 These are my usual size 28.
+I’ll give these 5 stars as well.
+Even though they’re a tad thinner than ideal, they fit really well and I know from experience with this brand that they will hold up and not bag out.

-In the past, I had the DL1961 Florence in white, which I liked a lot, but the leg opening was kind of wide and I eventually donated them.
-I prefer the DL1961 Emma now, but I never bought those in white.
-I did order them once, try them and like them, but sent them back because I didn’t feel like I needed two pairs.
+In the past, I had the DL1961 Florence skinnies in white, which I liked a lot, but the leg opening was kind of wide and I eventually donated them.
+I prefer the DL1961 Emma legging jeans now, but I never bought those in white.
+I did order them once, and I really liked them, but sent them back because I didn’t feel like I needed two pairs of white skinnies.
 Then I found the Paige Verdugo pair that I currently wear, so unfortunately I don’t have pictures of me wearing either the Florence or Emma.

-I did, however, get a picture of this Margaux style at Nordstrom, and while the quality of the denim is great, I don’t like the leg opening.
+I did, however, get a picture of this Margaux style at Nordstrom last year.
+While the quality of the denim is great, I don’t like the leg opening.
 It’s too wide, and I feel it cuts off my leg at an odd place.
 You can see the difference if you compare to the Paige Verdugo above.
 That said, if you have wider calves, you may like these.
 I also don’t love this rear view.
 The main reason I’ve started buying more AG and Paige is because they tend to have smaller pockets that are more flattering on me.
-These are the 28.
+For size reference, these are the 28.
+I’ll give these 4 stars because of that funky leg opening.
+Otherwise, they check all the boxes.

-Also, underwear.
-Awkward but very important point to make — always wear underwear as close to the color of your skin as possible under your white jeans.
+Before we close, let’s discuss underwear.
+When wearing white jeans, it’s super important to wear underwear as close to the color of your skin as possible.
 Never wear white underwear under white jeans.
 Obviously darker skinned women want darker shades of “nude” undergarments.
 And of course, seamless styles are best because no one wants to see your panty lines, ladies!
 Can I get an amen?

 Did you like this post?